mekanhaji/Parking-System/README.md

 # Project Overview
-> Our project aims to develop a comprehensive parking management system using Flask, SQLite, and Bootstrap.
+> This project aims to develop a comprehensive parking management system using Flask, SQLite, and Bootstrap.
 The system will provide an efficient and user-friendly solution for managing parking spaces, vehicle records, and payments.
 By leveraging the power of Flask's web framework, the flexibility of SQLite as a lightweight database, and the responsive design capabilities of Bootstrap, we will create a seamless parking experience for both administrators and users.

 # Technology Stack
 - `Flask`: A Python-based web framework for building the server-side logic and RESTful APIs.